mhucka/taupe/README.md

 The Twitter archive format for "likes" contains only the tweet identifier and the text of the tweet; consequently, `taupe` cannot provide date/time information for this case.

 This program does all its work in memory, which means that `taupe`'s ability to process a given archive depends on its size and how much RAM the computer has.
 It has only been tested with modest-sized archives.
 It is unknown how it will behave with exceptionally large archives.

+## Relationships to other similar tools

+To the author's knowledge, Taupe is the only tool that will directly and easily extract the URLs of tweets and "likes" from a Twitter archive ZIP file.
+There do exist other software tools for working with Twitter archives; the following is a (possibly incomplete) list:
+* [twitter-archive-parser](https://github.com/timhutton/twitter-archive-parser) &ndash; convert the contents of a Twitter archive into and extract other information such as lists of followers.
+* [Save Your Threads](https://archive.social) &ndash; lets you download signed PDFs of Twitter URLs.
+* [tweetback Twitter Archive](https://github.com/tweetback/tweetback) &ndash; "Take ownership of your Twitter data".
+* [twitter-tools](https://github.com/selfawaresoup/twitter-tools) &ndash; perform various operations such as get details about specific tweets using the Twitter API
+* [Twitter-Archive](https://github.com/jarulsamy/Twitter-Archive) &ndash; a Python CLI tool to download media from bookmarked tweets.
+* [get_twitter_bookmarks.py](https://gist.github.com/divyajyotiuk/9fb29c046e1dfcc8d5683684d7068efe#file-get_twitter_bookmarks_v3-py) &ndash; extract the URLs from bookmarked tweets; requires first using your web browser's developer interface to grab Twitter's bookmarks JSON data.
+* [archive.alt-text.org](https://github.com/alt-text-org/www.alt-text.org) &ndash; a tool for saving the alt text you've written on Twitter.
+* [twitter-archive-tweets](https://observablehq.com/@enjalot/twitter-archive-tweets) &ndash; a notebook to use as a starting point for processing tweets from your Twitter archive.
+* [fork of TWINT](https://github.com/woluxwolu/twint) &ndash; a fork of the now-defunct [Twitter Intelligence Tool](https://github.com/twintproject/twint).
+* [pleroma-bot](https://github.com/robertoszek/pleroma-bot) &ndash; bot for mirroring your favorite Twitter accounts in the Fediverse as well as migrating your own to the Fediverse using a Twitter archive.
+* [twitter-archive-analysis](https://github.com/dangoldin/twitter-archive-analysis) &ndash; a script to analyze your Twitter archive.

 ## Getting help